Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Tutorial/Phase3.md

 If you receive errors regarding authentication, your token might have timed out.
 Repeat the login step (`usim login auth`) to login again and fix this issue.

-A sample output from `usim inspect auth` will like like below:
+A sample output from `usim inspect auth` will look like below:

 ```
 Protect your credentials.
 They may be used to impersonate your requests.